 The aging process also helps to enhance the health benefits of pu-erh tea.
 These benefits include accelerated weight loss and improved immune performance.

 Find out what makes pu-erh tea so unique and discover the best varieties.
 Unwrap a pu-erh tea cake and discover a world of flavor fit to please even the pickiest tea connoisseur.
+Looking for robust and varied flavor?
+Check out our collection of the best pu-erh teas right here.

 In China, pu-erh tea is known as black tea, while the black tea we are familiar with in the West and North America is known as red tea.